ekzhang/setwithfriends/README.md

 As mentioned above, the latest changes to the `master` branch are deployed automatically to Netlify using the `npm run build` script.
 If you try to run this locally, it will not work due to protections on the production database.
-Instead, you can preview a release build with development configuration using the `npm run build:dev` script.
+Instead, you can preview a release build configured to connect to the local emulator suite using the `npm run build:dev` script.

 The other parts of the app (serverless functions, database rules) are deployed to production using GitHub Actions on the master branch.
 They must be manually